 Several times during the party I'd look across at you Feel your laughter, and admire The way you sat - crossed legs, slender ankles The way you moved your fine-boned, tender hands The smile in your eyes - sparkling, loving The way you touched your hair - exquisite!
 And then everyone else in the room … Continue reading At the Party

-🙂 To hear this poem, use the player below. 🙂 She Sang My Body Electric (for starry-eyed lovers everywhere) She sang my body electric that time Her teenaged hazel eyes caught mine Adrenaline sparks electrifying My trip-hammering heart She stole my breath, gave me a start that breezy April morning while on sandy shores of Passion Isle we sailed our kites among the seagulls she sang my body electric when our bodies, … Continue reading She Sang My Body Electric
+She Sang My Body Electric (for starry-eyed lovers everywhere) she sang my body electric that time her teenaged hazel eyes caught mine adrenaline sparks electrifying my trip-hammering heart she stole my breath, gave me a start that breezy April morning while on sandy shores of Passion Isle we sailed our kites among the seagulls she sang my body electric when our bodies, … Continue reading She Sang My Body Electric

 (for Woman Unknown) your steadfast heart is a sturdy easel supporting my spirit as I unleash myself upon life's canvas slather the colours, spill the paint mix ugly tones with vibrant hues, and then throw up my hands, hurl the canvas and start once again your nimble mind is a brilliant candle lighting my brief passage through life with … Continue reading Why I Adore You